• Skip to primary navigation

 Radioactive

-Radioactive tells the story of the Marie Curie.
+Radioactive tells the story of Marie Curie.
 Her bravery and brilliance during difficult times are nothing short of incredible.

 Outbreak

-This one is fictional but my daughter has been massively inspired by Rene Russo’s character Dr. Roberta Keogh who works as a scientist for the CDC.
+This one is fictional, but my daughter has been massively inspired by Rene Russo’s character Dr. Roberta Keogh, who works as a scientist for the CDC.
 Outbreak is a great movie for anyone interested in viruses and how they spread.
-It is a little gory in places though, so be mindful of the age rating.
+It is a little gory in places, though, so be mindful of the age rating.

 Books about Women in STEM

-Last Updated on May 21, 2022 by Emma Vanstone
+Last Updated on April 4, 2025 by Emma Vanstone

 Safety Notice